leterDieu/Stellarity-mcoc/wiki/dev/docs/items/dragonblade.md

 </div>

 ## Obtaining
-After defeating the Ender Dragon for the very first time, a Dragonblade will spawn, stuck in the [Altar of The Accursed](../mechanics/altar_of_the_accursed).
+After defeating the Ender Dragon for the first time, the Dragonblade will spawn stuck in the [Altar of The Accursed](../mechanics/altar_of_the_accursed).
 It can be picked up by anyone with right-click.

 Only one Dragonblade generates on each world, making it the rarest item in the entire datapack.

 ## Usage
 Hitting enemies will inflict *'Dragon Stacks'*.
 The amount of Stacks an enemy has is represented by a growing sphere above their head.
-After inflicting 3 Stacks, player can sneak for a moment to trigger a powerful punch.
-Applied Stacks are reset after 16 seconds.
+After hitting a mob 3 times, a player can sneak to trigger a powerful punch.
+Stacks are reset after 16 seconds have passed without either a punch or another attack.

-Punching enemies warps them by 6.6 blocks, facing away from the player.
-Mobs won't be warped through blocks, stopping on them instead.
-They will also take 7:heart: х ₃.₅ damage, which is increased to 24:heart: х ₁₂ if punched into a wall.
-This damage ignores 25% of enemy defense, meaning that higher tier armor and enchantments won't reduce it as much as they would.
+Punching warps affected entity by 6.6 blocks, facing away from the player.
+Mobs can't be warped through blocks, stopping in front of them instead.
+Punch deals 7:heart: х ₃.₅ of base damage.
+This damage ignores a third of enemy armor, meaning that higher defense and enchantments will not protect from the damage as much as they would regularly do.

-Punched enemies will also be stunned for 3 seconds. being completely unable to move.
+Punched enemies will also have Weakness I applied to them for 7 seconds, on top of being stunned for 1 second.
+Stuns make mobs completely unable to move.
 Immobilization doesn't prevent jumping and fall damage.
-They are also afflicted with Weakness I for 7 seconds.

-If an enemy is punched into blocks, neabry enemies will take 4:heart::heart: damage, also with 25% armor penetration.
+If an enemy is punched into blocks, the damage is boosted to 24:heart: x ₁₂.
+The duration of Weakness is boosted to 11 seconds and punched mobs are stunned for 2 seconds.
+Other enemies will take 4:heart::heart: splash damage, while also being afflicted with Weakness I for 3 seconds.

-**Knockback enchantmnet** increases Punch damage.
-Each level adds 1.5:heart: х ₃ ⁄₄ damage, or 4:heart::heart: if punched into blocks.
-Wall punch splash damage is increased by the same amount as base punch damage.
+Each level of **Knockback enchantment** enchances punch distance by 1.1 blocks while also increasing the damage.
+The increase per level is +1.5, +4 and +1.5 for regular, wall and splash type damage respectively.

-Punched mobs cannot be punched for the next 8.5 seconds, indicated by a cloud of dust above their head.
+Punched mobs cannot have stacks applied to them for the next 9.5 seconds, indicated by a cloud of dust above their head.

 ## Tips
-- Don't be fooled by its awful base stats!
-The damage of the punches is enough to make its average DPS higher than any other end-gane melee weapon's!
 - Dragonblade is extremely slow compared to other weapons, meaning that accuracy is of high importance.
-- Spam-clicking the attack button will not work, as you need to deal at least 4:heart::heart: damage in one swing to apply Dragon Stacks.
-    - This means that enchanting Dragonblade with Sharpness might not be a bad idea, since you will reach the minimum damage requirement quicker.
 - Ranged weapons will not apply Dragon Stacks, meaning that direct melee hits are the only option for using it as efficiently as possible.
-- <i class="icon-fsee icon-fsee-ancient-armor"></i> Ancient Chestplate brings its attack speed up to 1.035, meaning that it is slightly quicker than higher tier axes.
 - Knockback II <i class="icon-fsee icon-fsee-dragonblade"></i>Dragonblade deals 32:heart: х ₁₆ damage on punches into blocks.
-Since it also ignores 1/4th of enemy defense, this means that Netherite Armor fully enchanted with Protection IV still takes around 10:heart::heart::heart::heart::heart: damage.
+Do keep in mind that this damage ignores 33% of enemy defense, meaning it doesn't get reduced as much.
 - As Dragonblade is unbreakable, enchanting it with either Unbreaking or Mending is redundant.

 ## Trivia
 - The methods of obtaining the Dragonblade differed greatly throughout its development.
     - Upon its release in 1.5a, it was found stuck in the Altar of The Accursed, right after entering The End.
         - During the development of 1.6a, it dropped from the Ender Dragon with a 50% chance.
-            - After introducing [Crest of The End](trinkets/crest_of_the_end.md), its drop chance was changed to 33%.
             - However due to a community poll, it returned to its one-per-world state, with the only difference being it spawning after defeating the Dragon for the first time, and not prior.
     - Dragonblade can also be obtained with commands, but upon release they would return a broken item instead, meaning that it was truly one-per world.
         - This was patched in 1.5b, with its `/loot give` command functioning as intended.